 The aquarium (1911) is a monolith.
 Floorplates, joists, columns, and ceilings are one piece of reinforced concrete.
 The result is a gallery with a footprint of 63 by 16 meters.
 The display windows on either side of the main gallery are provided with ornamental arches and marble.
 From the outside, the facade looks like a rock wall.

 A reef environment has been added to the aquarium area as part of a major overhaul in 2011.
 To get the arched window of 4 by 8 meters in, a hole was cut through the outer wall of the Ploegstraat.

 The Greek temple containing the reptile building (1911) is stacked on the aquarium.
 A temple on a rock.

 Architect 1972: René Grosemans

 The 1948 building was erected behind the original fin de siècle facade of 1893.
-You can see art nouveau in the colorful glass windows.
+You can see art nouveau in the colourful glass windows.
 Bird enclosures are always one thing.
 Locking up birds with their wings to fly in a cage, which must look very natural for the pleasure of visitors, which architect makes a difference?
 In Antwerp, they know that day birds do not fly into the dark.
 They are exhibited in shop windows, brightly lit and without glass panels or bars.
-"Nothing separates the birds in these cages from the public" was written in colored letters on the wall for some time.
-Later, colored lighting and letters were removed.
+"Nothing separates the birds in these cages from the public" was written in coloured letters on the wall for some time.
+Later, coloured lighting and letters were removed.

 In 1945, the zoo has patented the idea of keeping birds using a light/dark barrier.